Code-Institute-Submissions/play-whiff-whaff-game/README.md

     min-width of 319.98px width and max-width of 767.98px width.
 The **PLEASE READ!** button displays only on small screens and its display is set to **none** if the minimum width of 768px is reached.
 Media queries were used to target these buttons.

-    - the game can be refreshed by reloading the website.
+    - the game can be reloaded by refreshing the website.

 **4.** The **canvas** element has been used to build the game board and to render 2D shapes.
 The game board features the following elements: